-Vice-Chancellor's Committee for the Veterans Administration Medical Center

-The Vice-Chancellor's Committee is the fundamental administrative unit for policy development and evaluation of educational and research programs at the affiliated Veterans Administration Medical Center.
+Vice-Chancellor's Committee for the Veterans Administration Medical Center The Vice-Chancellor's Committee is the fundamental administrative unit for policy development and evaluation of educational and research programs at the affiliated Veterans Administration Medical Center.
 It is composed of senior faculty members of the School of Medicine and others who are associated with the Veterans Administration Medical Center.
 Vanderbilt members are appointed by the chief medical director of the Veterans Administration on nomination by the Vice-Chancellor for Health Affairs.
 Roscoe R. Robinson, Chairman.
-John E. Chapman, Marjorie Collins, Colleen Conway-Welch, Roger M. Des Prez, Larry E. Deters, Achilles A. Demetriou, Michael H. Ebert, Donald R. Eisert, James H. Elliott, Eugene W. Fowinkle, Fred Gorstein, Frederick Kirchner, Jr., Peter T. Loosen, John A. Oates, Joseph C. Ross, John L. Sawyers, Bradley E. Smith, Dan M. Spengler, Alexander S. Townes, Conrad Wagner, Stephen C. Woodward.
+John E. Chapman, Marjorie Collins, Colleen Conway-Welch, Achilles A. Demetriou, Roger M. Des Prez, Larry E. Deters, Michael H. Ebert, Donald R. Eisert, Eugene W. Fowinkle, Fred Gorstein, Frederick Kirchner, Jr., Peter T. Loosen, John A. Oates, Denis O'Day, C. Leon Partain, David N. Pennington, Joseph C. Ross, Donald H. Rubin, John L. Sawyers, Bradley E. Smith, Dan M. Spengler, Alexander S. Townes, Stephen C. Woodward.
+C. Leon Partain, Professor of Radiology and Radiological Sciences and Interim Chair of the Department

-Medical Education at Vanderbilt

-HE Vanderbilt University School of Medicine is committed to the education of physicians who are firmly grounded in basic medical science; who can recognize, treat, and prevent diseases and disorders in their patients; who can obtain, evaluate, and apply the results of scientific research; and who can translate their proficiency into effective humanitarian service.
+Medical Education at Vanderbilt HE Vanderbilt University School of Medicine is committed to the education of physicians who are firmly grounded in basic medical science; who can recognize, treat, and prevent diseases and disorders in their patients; who can obtain, evaluate, and apply the results of scientific research; and who can translate their proficiency into effective humanitarian service.
 The medical school's major strength lies in the quality of its students and faculty.
 This fact is responsible, in part, for the medical school's unusually low attrition rate; less than two percent of Vanderbilt's medical students fail to graduate within four years, as compared to the national rate of nine percent.
 Vanderbilt students traditionally seek-and receive-entrance to residency programs of high quality throughout the country.
 The faculty, which represents a variety of specialties and many strong research programs, has a national and international reputation for excellence in the biomedical sciences and clinical care.
 House staff officers who have teaching duties receive commendation for their contribution to the educational program.

 The medical school curriculum contains within its core and elective components the full spectrum of medicine.
 The curriculum provides sufficient structure to afford guidance, with flexibility to encourage initiative.
 It provides traditional experiences in the subspecialty disciplines of medicine and offers students research opportunities for academic credit.
-To enrich and expand the student's understanding of people and nontechnical aspects of medicine, there are courses in human development, human behavior, medical philosophy, medical ethics, medical history, death and dving, and human sexuality.

-From among the 4,000 or more applications received each year at the School of Medicine, approximately a hundred students are chosen for the first-year class.
+To enrich and expand the student's understanding of people and nontechnical aspects of medicine, there are courses in human development, human behavior, medical philosophy, medical ethics, medical history, death and dying, and human sexuality.
+From among the approximately 5,000 applications received each year at the School of Medicine, approximately a hundred students are chosen for the first-year class.
 A hallmark of the Medical School admissions process is the personal attention to details by the administrative staff and the Admissions Committee.
 The involvement of more than a hundred faculty members in the interview and evaluation process creates a personal interest in each applicant.
 One of the most effective components of the admissions process is the applicant's tour of the Medical School facilities with a member of the student body as guide.